SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 REQ-SINGLE-CHANNEL:
 : The network should use a single channel for sharing metadata to simplify the process and avoid the need for redundant functions.

+REQ-ISP-SCALE:
+: The metadata and other state information that a router has to maintain for each additional flow it handles should be kept to a minimum or eliminated altogether.

 # Extended Use-Cases